ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 # 🦄 A Gentle Introduction

-FusionCache is an easy to use, fast and robust cache with advanced resiliency features and an optional distributed 2nd layer.
+FusionCache is an easy to use, fast and robust cache with advanced resiliency features and an optional distributed 2nd level.

 It uses a memory cache (any impl of the standard `IMemoryCache` interface) as the **primary** backing store and, optionally, a distributed cache (any impl of the standard `IDistributedCache` interface) as a **secondary** backing store for better resilience and higher performance, for example in a multi-node scenario or to avoid the typical effects of a cold start (initial empty cache, maybe after a restart).